Griot: Present-day griots

 Today, performing is one of the most common functions of a griot.
 Their range of exposure has widened, and many griots now travel internationally to sing and play the kora or other instruments.

 Bakari Sumano, head of the Association of Bamako Griots in Mali from 1994 to 2003, was an internationally known advocate for the significance of the griot in West African society.

 Pape Demba "Paco" Samb, a Senegalese griot of Wolof ancestry, is based in Delaware and performs in the United States.
 Circa 2013, he performed in charity concerts for SOS Children's Villages in Chicago.
 As of 2023, Paco leads McDaniel College's Student African Drum Ensemble.
 His own band is titled the Super Ngewel Emsemble.
-Concerning the goals of modern-day griot, Paco has stated:If you are griot, you have to flow your history and your family, because we have such a long history.
+Concerning the goals of modern-day griot, Paco has stated:If you are griot, you have to follow your history and your family, because we have such a long history.
 You have to be traditional and share your culture.
 Any country you go to, you share your family with them.